recallnet/recall-docker-compose/README.md

-# Hoku docker-compose
+# Recall docker-compose

-This repository contains scripts to deploy a hoku node with docker-compose.
+This repository contains scripts to deploy a recall node with docker-compose.

 ## Hardware Requirements

-To run a Hoku validator Node, the following hardware is strongly recommended:
+To run a Recall validator Node, the following hardware is strongly recommended:

 | Hardware          | TestNet  | MainNet   |
 |-------------------|----------|-----------|